mohit1225/DocScheduler/README.md

-# HealthBooker🧑‍⚕️
+# DocScheduler🧑‍⚕️

 <h3>Description :</h3>
 This is a webapp where you can book an appointment with a doctor.

-👉[Click here](https://healthbooker.onrender.com/) to check out the app.
+👉[Click here](https://DocScheduler.onrender.com/) to check out the app.
 <br/>

 ### 📃Features :